 - Expand our sales and marketing channels.
-During the year ended December 31, 2015, we increased our internal sales representatives from 129 to 166.
+During the year ended December 31, 2016, we increased our internal sales representatives to 177 from 166.
 Typically, we expect new sales representatives to take 4-6 months to reach full productivity.
-Additionally, we are building a physician referral channel that currently consists of 14 sales representatives as of December 31, 2015 up from 12 as of December 31, 2014.
-Lastly, we are focused on building our international and domestic business-to-business partnerships, including relationships with distributors, key accounts, resellers, and private label partners. - Invest in our product offerings to develop innovative products.
-We expended \$4.2 million, \$3.0 million and \$2.4 million in 2015, 2014 and 2013, respectively, in research and development expenses, and we intend to continue to make such investments in the foreseeable future.
+Additionally, we are building a physician referral channel that consists of 18 sales representatives as of December 31, 2016, up from 14 as of December 31, 2015.
+Lastly, we are focused on building our international and domestic business-to-business partnerships, including relationships with distributors, key accounts, resellers, our private label partner, and traditional home medical equipment (HME) providers. - Invest in our product offerings to develop innovative products.
+We expended \$5.1 million, \$4.2 million and \$3.0 million in 2016, 2015 and 2014, respectively, in research and development expenses, and we intend to continue to make such investments in the foreseeable future.
 We launched our upgraded Inogen One G3 product in December 2015, which has 25% increased oxygen output (1,050 ml/minute versus 840 ml/minute previously), is less expensive to manufacture than our current Inogen One G3 product, and features improvements in sound level (from 42 dBA to 39 dBA).
-We also expect to launch our fourth-generation portable oxygen concentrator, the Inogen One G4, in the second quarter of 2016 and we expect this product to be smaller, lighter, and less expensive to manufacture than our Inogen One G3 product. - Secure contracts with healthcare payors and insurers.
+We also launched our fourth-generation portable oxygen concentrator, the Inogen One G4, in May 2016.
+The Inogen One G4 weighs 2.8 pounds, versus 4.8 pounds for our Inogen One G3, and is approximately half the size of the Inogen One G3.
+The sound level is 40 dBA at setting 2 and it produces up to 630 ml/minute of oxygen output.
+We estimate that it will be suitable for more than 85% of supplemental long-term ambulatory oxygen therapy patients who contact us.
+The Inogen One G4 is also less expensive to manufacture than our Inogen One G3 product.
+We also launched an upgraded battery option for the Inogen One G3 system to increase battery life by approximately 10% in the fourth quarter of 2016.

+• Secure contracts with healthcare payors and insurers.
 Based on our patient population, we estimate that at least 30% of oxygen therapy patients are covered by non-Medicare payors, and that these patients often represent a younger, more active patient segment.
-By becoming an in-network provider with more insurance companies, we can reduce the patients'

-co-insurance and deductible obligations on their oxygen services, which we believe will allow us to attract additional patients to our Inogen One and Inogen At Home solutions.
+By becoming an in-network provider with more insurance companies, we can reduce the patients' coinsurance and deductible obligations on their oxygen services, which we believe will allow us to attract additional patients to our Inogen One and Inogen At Home solutions.